Zadar Walking Tour: A Self-Guided Walk to 26 Sights by JetSettingFools.com

 Best View of Zadar Harbor and Marina from Bell Tower, Croatia

-Looking for Zadar things to do in the sweltering summer?
+Looking for something to do in the sweltering summer?
 We recommend heading to the beaches!
-There is not a Zadar, Croatia beach directly in the Old Town.
-However, there are two within 10 to 15 minutes from the end of our walking tour.
+While there is not a beach directly in the Old Town, there are two within a 10 to 15 minutes walk.

 Golden Wave Beach

-The beach is small, but the triple level diving board is what attracts people to this beach!
+The beach is small, but the triple level diving board is what attracts people here!
 There is also an on-site café.

 Kolovare Beach